throwaway1973/fcop/COC.md

     * **Harassment**.
 Someone has _harassed_ them.
     * **Discrimination**.
 Someone has _discriminated_ against them.
     * **Stereotyping**.
 Someone has _stereotyped_ them or a group they belong to.
     * **Judgmental Communication**.
-Someone has _communicated judgmentally_ about them, their beliefs, their ideas, their religion, their morals, or their values; or someone has done so about a group to which they belong to.
+Someone has _communicated judgmentally_ about them, their beliefs, their ideas, their religion, their morals, their values, or things they own or use; or someone has done so about a group to which they belong to.
     * **Breaches of Privacy**.
 Someone has violated their privacy.
  * **Violator**.
 We define _violator_ as someone who has broken the terms and conditions of FCOP.
  * **We**.
 We define "we" to be those who have the actual or legal ability to impose FCOP-prescribed penalties on _violators_ within the physical or virtual boundaries of the _community_.